vshaveyko/activerecord_reindex/README.md

   2. all associated taggings(except the one that initiated reindex) will be Asyncronously reindexed

 If record of SuperTagging model was updated then:
-  1. associated tag will be Syncronously reindexed
+  1. associated tag will be Asyncronously reindexed
   2. all associated taggings will be Asyncronously reindexed

 ## TODO